Practice Safe Sawing

 According to the Centers for Disease Control and Prevention, every year about 36,000 people are treated in emergency rooms for chainsaw-related injuries.

 Here's the scary part: those stats include only the people who visit emergency rooms.
 Who knows how many stubbed toes or cases of hearing damage go unreported?

-One simple way to avoid becoming a statistic is to use the proper safety gear.
-Wear a helmet, visor or safety glasses, and gloves to protect yourself from flying chips.
+One simple way to avoid becoming a statistic is to use the proper chainsaw safety gear.

 Sneakers will not cut it when using a chain saw.
 Heavy-soled boots will protect the underside of your feet from logs and brush.

 For added protection, get steel-toed boots.
 These will provide enhanced protection for the top side of your feet and toes.
 We don't sell any boots, but please get a pair before you start cutting.

 Chainsaw chaps have layers of protective material that will shield your legs from scuffs and branches while you cut.
 These are especially important considering about 35% of chainsaw injuries happen to the lower leg and knee area.